troclaux/notes/golang.md

 - `make(type, length, capacity)`: function creates slices, maps and channels
   - type of data structure to create
-  - length: initial length of slice
+  - length: number of elements that are initialized with zero values
   - capacity: number of items that the slice can hold without needing to be resized
     - capacity's default value is the length